 Overall, Ethelsville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-As is often the case in a small town, Ethelsville doesn't have a public transportation system that people use for their commute.
+Ethelsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Ethelsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ethelsville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Ethelsville include Italian, English, Irish, British, and Yugoslavian.